AVSimulation/SCANeR-Quick-Starts/Pages/HT_Install_SCANeR_license/Install_SCANeR_license.md

 - Step 2.
 Plug the USB dongle to the computer

 ##### Step 1.
 Receive the physical USB dongle
 AVSimulation will send you a physical USB containing your nomadic SCANeR license.
-Once you received it, please sign the attached acknowledge receipt and send it back to us.
+Once you received it, please sign the attached acknowledge receipt and send it back to [support-scaner](mailto:support-scaner@avsimulation.fr).

 ##### Step 2.
 Plug the USB dongle to the computer
 You can directly plug the USB dongle to a computer with SCANeR installed.
 The license is already installed in the dongle.